Tucker29/hello-world/English_1.md

 # suspicious === dubious, skeptical.
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
+## 2018.12.21
+exort: blackmail
+exert: apply or bring to bear (an force or influence, or quality)

 ## 2018.12.20

 trailer: